 These burgers are perfect to be enjoyed both by themselves or in burger buns and your favorite sauces and veggies combo.

-I highly suggest to serve them in a sesame bun with homemade onion rings (recipe coming soon), vegan cheddar sauce (recipe coming soon), gerkins, salad tomatoes, lettuce, garden cress and extra barbecue sauce (or ketchup).
+I highly suggest to serve them in a sesame bun with homemade onion rings (recipe coming soon), vegan cheddar sauce, gerkins, salad tomatoes, lettuce, garden cress and extra barbecue sauce (or ketchup).

 Pretty mouthwatering, aren’t they? 🙂

 To cook these burgers I honestly suggest you to use the oven, because they are pretty moist and we want to keep their moisture once cooked.
 In the oven they will caramelized both sides and as a result they will be crispy on the outside and juicy on the inside.

 If you want to use the barbecue make sure to place the burgers onto a tray coated with vegetable oil and to carefully flip them only when they are very crispy on the bottom side.

 As you can see from the table above, each burger is really low in cal and high on proteins, vitamin K (that plays a role on synthesising proteins that are essencial to help blood coagulation), magnesium (a mineral important for normal bone structure in the body), and provides fair amounts of both iron and vitamin B6.